NREL/SOEP-QSS/README.md

 * QSS2 performance is limited by the use of numeric differentiation: the FMI ME 2.0 API doesn't provide higher derivatives but they may become available via FMI extensions.
 * Zero crossings are problematic because the FMI spec doesn't expose the dependency of variables that are modified when each zero crossing occurs.
 Until such information is added our approach is to add the dependencies to the xml file.
 A fallback strategy of assuming that any continuous or discrete variable may have been modified could be used, at some cost to efficiency.
 * QSS3 and LIQSS3 solvers can be added when they become more practical with the planned FMI Library FMI 2.0 API extensions.
+* Input function evaluations will be provided by JModelica when QSS is integrated.
+For stand-alone QSS testing purposes a few input functions are provided for use with FMUs.

 ## Implementation